S2H-Mobile/Robot-Swarm-Persistent-Homology/README.md

 The location and timestamp of each contact between agents is recorded.
 When a simulation run is finished, a graph is constructed from the contact event database (TBD), and the Betti numbers of the corresponding simplicial complex are computed (TBD).

-The project contains two Gazebo environments, `basic.world` and `cafe.world` (see screenshot below).
-Both environments are conntected but not simply connected.
-The basic world is launched by default.
+The project contains two Gazebo environments, `basic.world` and `cafe.world` (launched by default, see screenshot below).
+In both environments, the free space has the shape of a flat plane with a circular disc removed.
+Therefore, the free space is conntected, but not simply connected.

 ![Gazebo screenshot.](./screenshot_gazebo.png)